entropyqueen/entropyQueen.github.io/_posts/2018-04-01-NDH2k18_rescue_shell_writeup.md

 One_gadget is **the** one gadget you can find in the libc that performs the simple and wonderful task of `execve("/bin/sh", rsp+0x30, environ)`

-There is a useful tool on github that allows to search for it easily: https://github.com/david942j/one_gadget
+There is a [useful tool on github](https://github.com/david942j/one_gadget) that allows to search for it easily.

 Using it is fairly simple: